rfo909/CFT/README.md

 The above is just a taste of how CFT works.

-The file Doc.html under ./doc gives a detailed walktrough of most of the functionality of CFT.
+The file [./doc/Doc.html](doc/Doc.html) gives a detailed walktrough of most of the functionality.